hallysonh/ngx-imageviewer/README.md

   * Reset to maximize size
   * Free moveble

+## Demo

+Access a demo [here](https://hallysonh.github.io/ngx-imageviewer/) or download this project and execute: `yarn && yarn start` or `npm install && npm run start` to self server it.

 ## Install

 To use ngx-imageviewer in your project, install it via _npm_: